 We are currently exploring and supporting research and lifecycle management programs for ARIKAYCE beyond treatment of refractory MAC lung disease as part of a combination antibacterial regimen for adult patients who have limited or no treatment options.
-As noted above, we will continue to advance the post-marketing confirmatory, frontline clinical trial program for ARIKAYCE, through the ARISE and ENCORE trials, which are intended to fulfill the FDA's post-marketing requirement to allow for the full approval of ARIKAYCE in the US.
-These studies will support the use of ARIKAYCE as a frontline treatment for patients with MAC lung disease.
+As noted above, we will continue to advance the post-marketing confirmatory, frontline clinical trial program for ARIKAYCE, through the ARISE and ENCORE trials, which are intended to fulfill the FDA's post-marketing requirement to allow for the full approval of ARIKAYCE in the US, as well as to support the use of ARIKAYCE as a frontline treatment for patients with MAC lung disease.

 The ARISE trial is a randomized, double-blind, placebo-controlled Phase 3b study in adult patients with newly diagnosed MAC lung disease that aims to generate evidence demonstrating the domain specification, reliability, validity, and responsiveness of PRO-based scores, including a respiratory symptom score.
 Patients will be randomized 1:1 to receive ARIKAYCE plus background regimen or placebo plus background regimen once daily for six months.
 Patients will then discontinue all study treatments and remain in the trial for one month for the continued assessment of PRO endpoints.
-The study is currently enrolling patients, and is expected to enroll approximately 100 patients.
-We anticipate completing enrollment by the end of 2022 and having top-line data in the first half of 2023.
+In the fourth quarter of 2022, we completed enrollment in the ARISE trial.
+In January 2023, we reported a blinded treatment discontinuation rate of 15%.
+We anticipate sharing topline efficacy and safety data from ARISE in the third quarter of 2023.

 The ENCORE trial is a randomized, double-blind, placebo-controlled Phase 3b study to evaluate the efficacy and safety of an ARIKAYCE-based regimen in patients with newly diagnosed MAC lung disease.
 Patients will be randomized 1:1 to receive ARIKAYCE plus background regimen or placebo plus background regimen once daily for 12 months.
 Patients will then discontinue all study treatments and remain in the trial for three months for the assessment of durability of culture conversion.
 The primary endpoint is change from baseline to Month 13 in respiratory symptom score.
 The key secondary endpoint is the proportion of subjects achieving durable culture conversion at Month 15.
 The study is currently enrolling patients, and is expected to enroll approximately 250 patients.
-We anticipate completing enrollment by the end of 2023.
+We anticipate completing enrollment for ENCORE by the end of 2023